 Purdy is a very small city located in the state of Missouri.
 With a population of 1,043 people and just one neighborhood, Purdy is the 347th largest community in Missouri.

-Purdy is a blue-collar town, with 54.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Purdy, you'll notice that it is more blue-collar than most other communities in America.
+54.98% of Purdy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Purdy is a city of transportation and shipping workers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Purdy who work in office and administrative support (12.95%), management occupations (7.97%), and food service (5.38%).

 Also of interest is that Purdy has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Purdy does not have a public transit system used by locals to get to and from work.
+Purdy is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Purdy ranks among the least educated cities in the nation, as only 5.44% of people over 25 have a bachelor's degree or advanced degree.